Cybergate9/meteostick.js/README.md

 ### Files

 #### msfirsttest.js
-This is the simplest test code to establish that you can talk to and receive data from your meteostick
+This is the simplest test code to establish that you can talk to and receive data from your meteostick.

+Usage: node msfirstest.js [serialportname]

+where serialportname [optional] = /dev/ttyUSB0 or similar on a \*nix type system

 #### meteostickrx.js
-A more complete tool, capable of receiving and outputting in JSON or CSV per line format, or to a SQLite databse 'node meteostickrx.js -h' for help
+A more complete tool, capable of receiving and outputting in JSON or CSV per line format, or to a SQLite database.

+ 'node meteostickrx.js -h' for help

 #### dbcreate.js
 A simple script to create and/or empty the meteostickrx.db SQLite file.